KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

 Notice that we didn't tag any of these ``dynamic``.
 They will be static and permanent.

-Background is complete, whole function looks like this:
+Now the background is complete, the whole function looks like this:

 .. code-block:: cpp